 Free Time and Weekends

-Hanford give the girls plenty of time and space to play.
+Hanford gives the girls plenty of time and space to play.
 We provide entertainment in the form of trips, activities and films but we very much encourage them to entertain themselves.
 They quickly learn to play their own games without the need for adult encouragement or direction, although benign supervision is constant.
-The grounds have endless potential for play and the only limits are the girls imagination.
+The grounds have endless potential for play and the only limits are the girls’ imagination.

-Afternoons are arranged so that each child will have at least one period when she may tree-climb or play with her friends, on the playground, on the lawns, or in special areas set aside for them: Tumbledown jumps for the juniors, Chestnut village for the fifth forms.
+Afternoons are arranged so that each child will have at least one period when she may tree-climb or play with her friends – on the playground, on the lawns, or in special areas set aside for them: Tumbledown jumps for the juniors, Chestnut village for the fifth forms.

 In the Hanford grounds there is a big Cedar Tree with branches that touch the ground making it perfect to climb.
 One of the first things a girl learns to do at Hanford is how to climb this tree.
 Generations of Hanford girls have scrambled up its open branches enjoying the exhilarating thrill of challenging themselves to do something unexpected and difficult.
-Over time girls have given names to the various branches they use to leverage their climb up the tree.
+Over time girls have given names to the various branches they use to climb up the tree.
 Below is a list of the names of branches, numbered from lowest to highest: